tchnlgst/ezproxy-sso-alma/README.md

 ### Who do I talk to? ###

-For questions related to this repo, please contact Renaldo Gjoshe (rgjoshe@csufresno.edu)
+For questions related to this repo, please contact Renaldo Gjoshe (rgjoshe@csufresno.edu).